stldo/gatsby-plugin-force-file-loader/README.md

 Type: `Array`.
 Default: `['fonts', 'images', 'media']`.

 The rules that should use `file-loader` instead of `url-loader`.
-By default, all the three types are enabled, but it's recommended to set just the needed rules.
+By default, all the three types are enabled.

 ## License